Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: Analysis of dynamic metric spaces (DMSs)

 \section{Analysis of dynamic metric spaces (DMSs)}

-Our work was first motivated by the desire to construct a well-defined summarization tool of clustering behavior of time-varying metric data, which will be said to be \emph{dynamic metric spaces (DMSs).} In this section, we introduce a method to turn DMSs into DGs (Proposition \ref{prop:from dms to filt2}), which enables us to produce clustering barcodes derived from DMSs through the process that we have established in Propositions \ref{def:barcode of formi} and \ref{prop:from DG to formi}.
+\ok{Our work is motivated by the desire to construct a well-defined summarization tool of clustering behavior of time-varying metric data, which is modeled as \emph{dynamic metric spaces (DMSs).} In Section \ref{sec:dms definition}, we define DMSs.
+In Section \ref{sec:from DMSs to DGs}, we establish a sufficient condition for DMSs to be converted into DGs via the Rips graph functor (cf. Proposition \ref{prop:from dms to filt2}).
+This enables us to produce summaries of DMSs such as those which are illustrated in Figure \ref{fig:entire picture}.\footnote{In \cite[Section 5]{kim2020analysis}, DMSs generated by \emph{Boid} \cite{boids} were successfully classified by the bottleneck distance on their zigzag barcodes (cf. Figure \ref{fig:entire picture} (F)).} In Section \ref{sec:distance between DMSs}, we define the \emph{$\lambda$-slack interleaving distance} $\dintl$ between DMSs.
+Although this metric was utilized in \cite{kim2020spatiotemporal}, all properties of $\dintl$ mentioned therein are proved in this paper, including the fact that $\dintl$ is a metric. }

-Besides permitting the simple visualization of clustering behaviors of DMS, one of the benefits of this summarization process is that we can quantify the degree of behavioral difference between two DMSs by computing the bottleneck distance between their clustering barcodes via efficient algorithm without incurring high cost.